AllenAi007/sin-currency/README.md

 ## Performance Testing - PT
 1. Pre Set UP, Java 8 or later.
-2. Download and install Apache JMeter 4.0
+2. Download and set up  Apache JMeter 4.0
+3. Start sin-currency application.
+(Note that the jmeter configuration is pointed to localhost:8080, if we have different server to run pt, the we need to change jmeter config file accordingly)
 3. Run Performance testing:
     1. `cd sin-currency`
     2. `rm -rf src/test/pt/output/*`